kwyip/bib_optimizer/README.md

 # bib-cleaner
 Oh, sure, because who doesn't love manually cleaning up messy `.bib` files? `bib_cleaner.py` heroically steps in to remove those lazy, *unused* citations and *reorder* the survivors exactly as they appear in the `.tex` file—because, clearly, chaos is the default setting for bibliographies.

-(It automates bibliography management by removing unused citations and reordering the remaining ones to match their appearance in the `.tex` file)
+It automates bibliography management by removing unused citations and reordering the remaining ones to match their appearance in the `.tex` file.

 **Input Files:**
 - `main.tex` – The LaTeX source file.